klict/activepal-portfolio/README.md

 <details> <summary>Reflection on own contribution to the project.</summary>

-STARR
-Reflection on own contribution to the project.

-Situation
 As a Software engineering student, I have quite a bit of experience with programming but almost none with machine learning models, visualization and python.
 I knew that I had to learn al lot if I want to contribute to my project.
 Which wasn't a problem I was motivated from the moment we started with with the project.
 For me, this was a great opportunity to work with people from different study fields.
 I wanted to work on my communication skills and I wanted to take more initiative.

 So for me, the task ahead was to communicate clearly with my team.
 I wanted to keep my team up to date with my progress so everybody knew what I was doing.
 Next, I needed to take initiatives on stuff that needed to be worked on.